Minus (webcomic): Content

 The comic follows the adventures of minus (always uncapitalized), a young girl supernaturally able to change her environment, from time-travel to her own form. minus is otherwise a typical child: fairly amiable, excitable, impulsive, and only vaguely aware that other people feel pain.
 Consequently, the comic ranges from flights of fancy to moments of surreal horror.
-In various strips minus has climbed into paintings and chalk drawings, brought inanimate objects to life, talked to ghosts, killed out of spite, turned a library into a pirate ship, become the ruler of a colony of ants, swum with mermaids in her bathtub and pulled the plug when she was done, and caused various other fantastical situations.
+In various strips minus has climbed into paintings and chalk drawings, brought inanimate objects to life, talked to ghosts, killed out of spite, turned a library into a pirate ship, become the ruler of a colony of ants, swum with mermaids in her bathtub and pulled the plug when she was done, and caused various other fantastical situations. minus's parents are never seen, but they are sometimes overheard issuing disciplinary commands toward her from off-panel, seemingly the only force that minus cannot fully defy.

 Between capers minus is a quiet child, or at least lonely.
 Her only conventionally real friend is a green-haired girl from school. minus speaks when spoken to but is content to doodle or wander by herself, often up or down vertical inclines.
 The webcomic itself wanders into and out of short plotlines as minus gets ideas or loses interest.